smart-on-fhir/smart-scheduling-links/specification.md

 * Timing for the slot.
 Together `start` and `end` SHOULD identify a narrow window of time for the appointment, but MAY be as broad as the clinic's operating hours for the day, if the publisher does not support fine-grained scheduling.
   * `start`: string conveying ISO8601 timestamp for the start time of this slot
   * `end`: string conveying ISO8601 timestamp for the end time of this slot
-* `extension` array with optional
+* `extension` array of optional JSON objects for
-  * "Booking" extension, conveying a web link into the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal)) where the user can begin booking this slot.
+  * "Booking" extension, used to convey a web link into the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal)) where the user can begin booking this slot.
      * `extension.url`:  fixed value of `"http://fhir-registry.smarthealthit.org/StructureDefinition/booking-deep-link"`
      * `extension.valueUrl`: string with is a deep link into the Provider Booking Portal
-  *  "Capacity" extension, which allows for coarse-grained discovery at mass vaccination sites.
-Providers SHOULD advertise discrete slots, but MAY for performance or scalability reasons choose to aggregate functionally identical slots (same schedule, status, start, and end times) with this extension.
+  *  "Capacity" extension, used to enable aggregated discovery at mass vaccination sites.
+Providers SHOULD advertise discrete slots, but MAY for performance or scalability reasons choose to aggregate otherwise identical slots (same schedule, status, start, and end times) with this extension.
      * `extension.url`: fixed value of `"http://fhir-registry.smarthealthit.org/StructureDefinition/slot-capacity"`
      * `extension.valueInteger` number indicating capacity (e.g., `"valueInteger": 300` to advertise a capacity of 300)